broadinstitute/polyphonia/README.md

 `--min-depth`

 Use `--min-depth` to set the minimum number of reads that must overlap a position in a sample in order for that position to be included.
-If a position does not pass the read depth filter, it is not included in calculations of [genome coverage](#sample-inclusion-thresholds) and is not included as a heterozygous position.
+If a position does not pass the read depth filter, it is not included in the numerator of [genome coverage](#sample-inclusion-thresholds) and is not included as a heterozygous position.

 Read depths are calculated from aligned reads using [`SAMtools depth`](http://www.htslib.org/doc/samtools-depth.html). `--min-depth` can only be used if [aligned reads](#--bam) are provided as input [within-sample diversity files](#within-sample-diversity-files), since read depths are calculated from the aligned reads.